 Establishments that sell food and/or beverage products are permitted and inspected by the Elk Grove Village Environmental Health Division.
 The Division enforces sanitation requirements set by the Illinois State Food Service Sanitation Code.
 The number of inspections per year is dependant on the establishment’s risk level.
-Click on the link below to view the Illinois State Food Service Sanitation Code requirements.
+Click on the link below to view the Illinois State Food Service Sanitation Code.

-Food Service Sanitation Code
+Illinois Food Service Sanitation Code Part 750

 Certificates of Excellence